sharekey/meteor-vite/README.md

 {
   "meteor": {
     "mainModule": {
-      "client": "client/main.ts",
-      // Lazy loaded packages are checked for and added here.
+      "client": "client/main.ts", // Lazy loaded packages checked for and added to this file.
       "server": "server/main.ts"
     }
   }